Near Glasgow in New Castle County, Delaware — The American Northeast (Mid-Atlantic)

 Erected by Pencader Heritage Area Association.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
-Delaware Militia (here, next to this marker); Exploring the Past of Pencader Hundred (here, next to this Historic Iron Ore Mining (here, next to this marker); Mason Dixon Line & the Boundaries of Delaware (here, next to this marker); The March Through Pencader (here, next to this marker); Marquis de Lafayette (here, next to this marker); Pencader Presbyterian Church (approx. one mile away); Aiken's Tavern Historic District (approx. one mile away).
+Delaware Militia (here, next to this marker); Exploring the Past of Pencader Hundred (here, next to this marker); Historic Iron Ore Mining (here, next to this marker); Mason Dixon Line & the Boundaries of Delaware (here, next to this marker); The March Through Pencader (here, next to this marker); The Hundreds of Delaware (here, next to this marker); Pencader Presbyterian Church (approx. one mile away); Aiken's Tavern Historic District (approx. one mile away).
 Touch for a list and map of all markers in Glasgow.

 Credits.
-This page was last revised on September 29, 2020.
-It was originally submitted on September 27, 2019, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 156 times since then and 44 times this year.
-Last updated on September 28, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
-Photos: 1. submitted on October 12, 2019, by Bill Coughlin of Woodland Park, New Jersey.
-2, 3, 4. submitted on September 27, 2019, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on March 15, 2021.
+It was originally submitted on September 26, 2019, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 280 times since then and 51 times this year.
+Last updated on March 15, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
+Photos: 1, 2, 3. submitted on September 26, 2019, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.